-A new and particularly attractive form of plectranthus that does not spread like other members of the family, but rather forms a neat low shrub with an upright, erect habit.
-Numerous spikes of lavender coloured flowers begin to appear from late summer through autumn complementing the ornamental foliage of deep green leaves with dark wine purple coloured undersides, typical of many of the plectranthus species.
+Internationally recognised with an 'Award of Garden Merit' from the prestigious Royal Horticultural Society in the UK, Mona Lavender is a particularly attractive form of Plectranthus that does not spread like other members of the family, but rather forms a neat low shrub with an upright, erect habit.
+Numerous spikes of lavender coloured flowers begin to appear from late summer through autumn complimenting the ornamental foliage of deep green leaves with dark wine purple coloured undersides, typical of many of the Plectranthus species.

 Choose a shaded to semi-shade location with a moist but well drained soil.
 Fertilise with a slow release fertiliser during early spring.
 A light pruning after flowering will help to maintain a neat shape and encourage denser growth of foliage.
-Should be given protection if planted in a more open situation (eg. no roof or tree canopy overhead) as it will not tolerate frosts or temperatures below -2ºc.
+Mona Lavender should be given protection if planted in a more open situation (eg. no roof or tree canopy overhead), as it will not tolerate frosts or low temperatures.